 - Steines v.
 Westgate Palace, L.L.C. et al. – Case No. – 6:22-cv-00629

 The class action lawsuit claims Westgate violated the Military Lending Act (MLA).
 The MLA is a federal law that protects service members from unfair or abusive financial practices relating to consumer loans.
-The lawsuit claims that Westgate provided its members with misleading information when it advertised special savings for military personnel, including discounted closing costs and special financing promotions for service members.
+The lawsuit claims that Westgate gave its members misleading information when it advertised special savings for military personnel, including discounted closing costs and special financing promotions for service members.
 The lawsuit also claims that Westgate was required to provide the service members with a clear and accurate explanation of how it calculated the number of military incentives it provided to these members.

 Here is a list of past class action lawsuits Westgate was also involved in: